cycle/docs/database/declaration.md

 $schema->renameColumn('email', 'new_email');
 ```

-> Call `save` method of `AbstactTable` to save your changes.
+> Call the `save` method of `AbstractTable` to save your changes.

-Use similar approach to rename indexes and table name.
+Use a similar approach to rename indexes and table names.

 ```php
 $schema->setName('new_table_2');